 Staying Anyway

-I do not know what next semester holds.
-I do not know if the applications I have submitted will lead to interviews, to offers, to the security I have worked toward for decades.
+I hold what next semester brings with open hands.
+I hold whether the applications I have submitted will lead to interviews, to offers, to the security I have worked toward for decades.
 What I know is that I have learned to stay anyway.
 I have learned that the space between five and nine, between uncertainty and meaning, between isolation and alonetude, is where the real work happens.
-It is where we become the people we are trying to be, not despite the precarity but through it.
+It is where we become the people we are trying to be, shaped by the precarity and carried through it.

 The doughnut shop is long gone.
 But I still wake before dawn sometimes, still reach for whatever I am reading, still feel that particular presence that comes from being alone with your own becoming.
 Some things you carry with you.
-Some practices do not require a meditation cushion or a month in Mexico.
-They need only the willingness to stay, to pay attention, to believe that the doors education opens are worth the cost of walking through them.
+Some practices require nothing more than attention.
+They need only the willingness to stay, to pay attention, to believe that the doors of education are worth the cost of walking through them.

 I am still walking.
 I am still staying anyway.